olgarojasv2/python_rijksmuseum_scrape/README.md

 All the digital reproductions and data that we currently publish via our data services are made by the Rijksmuseum.
 To the extent that copyright and database rights apply to these digital sources, the Rijksmuseum waives these rights by using the Creative Commons Zero (CC0) Public Domain Statement.

-When collections objects are free of copyright, this is explicitly stated in the corresponding descriptive metadata.
+When collection objects are free of copyright, this is explicitly stated in the corresponding descriptive metadata.
 In these cases, the copyright notice states “Public domain”, with a reference to the CC0 Public Domain Statement.

 Information extracted from https://www.rijksmuseum.nl/en/research/conduct-research/data/policy